 Besides colors, Adobe Capture can also recognize shapes, patterns, brush strokes, materials, and typefaces.
 It’s the best app around for transferring reality into your creative projects.

 As you can see, there are a variety of Mac eyedroppers you can try, from the default Digital Color Meter to mobile-based Adobe Capture.
-The exact one to use should depend on your needs, but we recommend Sip for an everyday color palette, QuickLens when you’re working with grids or other design elements, Sketch Export for Xcode when you need to get colors out of Sketch, and Aquarelo for quick color palette creation.
+The exact one to use should depend on your needs, but we recommend Sip for an everyday color palette, QuickLens when you’re working with grids or other design elements, and Aquarelo for quick color palette creation.

 Best of all, Sip, QuickLens, Sketch Export for Xcode, and Aquarelo are available to you absolutely free for seven days through the trial of Setapp, a platform with more than 220 best Mac apps across all categories, from video editing to VPN.
 Try every Setapp app today at no cost and use the best apps for every task.